developermo-de/bootmode/_posts/2016-04-16-google-games.md

 #### Final Thoughts

-While we would have done better if we had a fifth person to help us, I am mostly satisfied by how we did.
-Next year will be better.
+We ended up getting 10th place overall.
+If we had a 5th person we would have for sure done much better.
+This is the kind of competition where having an extra brain plugging away at problems would help a lot.

+Next year we'll do better for sure, and I won't forget my swag on the bus.

-If any of you are even considering going to a Google Games in the future, just go.
+If any of you are even considering going to a Google Games in the future, go, it's a lot of fun. :D